Skip to content

 Book trailer by Erick Msumanje

-Born in Sudan and raised in California, Massoud is a first-generation university graduate.
-He has held Carnegie, Guggenheim, and Mellon Foundation Fellowships, and visiting positions at Stanford and Princeton.
-Last year, he gave the Evans-Pritchard Lectures at All Souls College, Oxford.
-In 2024, he will be a Berlin Prize Fellow of the American Academy in Berlin.
+Born in Sudan and raised in California, Massoud is a first-generation university graduate educated at Notre Dame (BA/MA) and Berkeley (JD/PhD).
+He has held Carnegie, Guggenheim, and Mellon Foundation fellowships, and visiting positions at Oxford, Princeton, Stanford, and Yale.
+He has given the Reza Banakar Memorial Lecture in Sweden and the Evans-Pritchard Lectures at All Souls College, Oxford.

-Massoud is an editor of the Cambridge Studies in Law and Society book series.
-He serves on the Advisory Council of the NSF Law and Science Dissertation Grant Program.
-He is a past trustee of the Law and Society Association.
+Massoud chairs the UC Santa Cruz Politics Department and directs the Legal Studies Program.
+He is an editor of the Cambridge Studies in Law and Society book series.
+He is a past trustee of the Law and Society Association and member of the Advisory Council of the NSF Law and Science Dissertation Grant Program.

 Mark Fathi Massoud (he/هو)